-Latvia with its mainly flat terrain is perfect for not too strenuous biking.
-Choose a mountain bike for an adventurous ride in our dry pine forests or on the beach.
+Latvia with its mostly flat terrain is perfect for not too strenuous biking.
+Choose a mountain bike or a fat bike for an adventurous ride in our dry pine forests or on the beach.
 Take the vintage Erenpreis bike for a relaxing ride in a town.

 At the same time be aware that Latvia is not the best place for long distance biking trips on the roads and highways.
 There are almost no bicycle routes along the big roads in the country.
 And cycling on the highway is not exactly the safest way to travel here.
-Yet many travelers still choose this option during the summer.
+Yet many travelers still choose this option during the summer when they visit Latvia.